 - There is a strong cultural heritage here which is reflected in their poetry, architecture, art, and music.
 The National Opera opened in 1947.
 There are many festivals and cultural events each year such as the Skopje Jazz Festival, International Camera Festival, the Struga Poetry Evenings [poets from over fifty (50) countries], Open Youth Theater, and the Ohrid Summer Festival of Drama and Classical Music.

 - The country has a history in film making which exceeds one hundred (100) years.

 - The main sports in the country are handball and football (soccer).
 They also have a national basketball team and many swimming events.

 - It joined the United Nations in April of 1993

-- It is an upper middle income country with an open economy.
+- It is an upper-middle-income country with an open economy.
 Since its independence, there has been quite a bit of economic reform, and in 2009 the World Bank ranked it the fourth (4th) best reformatory state (this was out of 178 countries).
 Mining and construction contribute most to the GDP (Gross Domestic Product).
-The remaining contributors are transportation, agriculture, trade, and the accommodation sectors.
+The remaining contributors are transportation, agriculture, trade, and accommodation sectors.
 Because of the large amount of cultural and natural sites, tourism contributes greatly to the economy with approximately seven hundred thousand (700,000) tourists showing up each year.

 - Transportation consists of roads, railway, water transport on lakes, and air travel.
 There are seventeen (17) airports, two (2) of which are international [Ohrid St. Paul the Apostle Airport, IATA Airport Code International Airport Skopje]